U.S. Senate committee backs accession of Finland, Sweden to NATO | Law-Order

 U.S. Senate committee backs accession of Finland, Sweden to NATO

+"They are ideal candidates for membership and will strengthen the alliance in countless ways," Senator Bob Menendez, the committee's Democratic chairman, said before the vote.
+"Finland and Sweden will be excellent allies, will strengthen NATO politically and militarily and offer the alliance new capabilities, most specifically in the Arctic," said the committee's top Republican, Senator Jim Risch.

-Ratification is likely to take up to a year but in the meantime Helsinki and Stockholm can already participate in NATO meetings and have greater access to intelligence.
-Finland and Sweden applied for membership in the defense alliance in response to Russia's invasion of Ukraine, but were met with opposition from Turkey, which accused the Nordic countries of supporting groups it deems terrorists.
+Ratification by every member is likely to take up to a year but in the meantime Helsinki and Stockholm can already participate in NATO meetings and have greater access to intelligence.
+The countries applied for membership in response to Russia's invasion of Ukraine, but were met with opposition from Turkey, which accused the Nordic countries of supporting groups it deems terrorists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)